lemmons-123/LemmonsCyberWork-Rep/LemmonsCyberWork-Rep/Old Class Projects/Senior Design Final Game/README.md

+> ⚠️ **Note:** The source code for this project is currently not accessible and is being worked on.
+Updates will be provided when available.

 # Senior Design Project – CyEscape

 This was a year-long capstone project created for Allstate.
 Our team designed a security awareness game targeting common web app and networking flaws using the OWASP Top 10 as a foundation.